kevinngugi3576/alx-system_engineering-devops/0x0C-web_server/README.md

 In this project, I learned how web servers work and began using one.
 I was provided a personal server by ALX.
 I learned how to use scp and Fabric to transfer files to my server.
 Additionally, I completed a basic configuration of the server using Nginx.

 0. Transfer a file to your server
- Bash script that transfers a file from Holberton's client to a server.
+ Bash script that transferss a file from Holberton's client to a server.
 Accepts four arguments:
 The path of the file to be transferred.
 The IP of the server to transfer the file to.